axelpale/affineplane/README.md

 The difference of vectors OA and OB is a vector OA - OB = BA.
 The vector BA parallel to the plane and the length of BA equals the distance between the points.
 Also, you can imagine the mean point between A and B. Does it stay on the plane?

+## Type safety

+Affineplane is very loose on types and requires you to ensure you feed the functions what they minimally expect.
+This has a benefit: you can input objects that have extra properties; only the properties affineplane understands are used.
+For example `{ color: 'ff00ff', x: 2, y: 3 }` is a valid affineplane point2.

+To check validity of an object, each geometry type has `validate` function.
+We could have included validity checking into each function but that would have caused excess of checking for this kind of low-level math functions.
+Instead, use `validate` when you need it.

+We might have TypeScript bindings in the future.

 ## Contribute

 Pull requests and [bug reports](https://github.com/axelpale/affineplane/issues) are highly appreciated.
 Please test your contribution with the following scripts: